kgoedecke/plugin-directory/README.md

 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
-- [Sketch Symbol Legend](https://github.com/wix-incubator/sketch-symbol-legend), by WIX Incubator: Legend for your Sketch Symbols.
-- [Data From Clipboard](https://github.com/Saint-loup/data-from-clipboard), by Saint-loup: A DataSupplier plugin
-- [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.